 2. Interest rates have been rising steadily with more small hikes predicted

 What does this mean??

-1) Most property values have reached their peak already, for 2019.
+1) Many property values have reached their peak already, for 2019.

 If you are a property owner and were thinking of selling within the next 1-2 years, now may be your perfect time to sell.
 Is your property currently rented?
 Don't worry... there are always ways to work out early terminations, make sure tenants are cooperating and the property is looking it's best.

 Looking to buy?
 Now's a great time.
 Interest rates, though inching higher... are STILL at historic lows.
 All indications point to continued small increases (NOT DECREASES!).
 Now might just be your perfect time to find a good deal for an investment property or your perfect new home.

 Rental investors should remember, interest rates for 2nd homes (investment properties) will be slightly more than you see quoted in most places.
 This means you need to have your best credit score possible, and you'll need cash on hand.
 For rental property investing, you'll need to have about 6 months of "reserves".
 So, if you're looking to buy your first investment property 1) work to achieve your highest credit score possible (don't take out a car loan or buy a new TV on credit anytime soon!) and 2) save up cash to have sitting in a bank account, about 6 month's worth of future mortgage payments/expenses.
 The bank will want to see that if your property is vacant for any period of time, you'll have enough money to cover expenses without the income.